ionush/tumblr-backup-tool/README.md

 import urllib
 import tqdm

+INSTRUCTIONS

+enter your tumblr login email and password in the login field (around line 35) run code follow instructions

 KNOWN ISSUES

 1.If a video doesn't exist anymore, the downloader will throw an error and exit the whole download queue instead of continuing